openrepair/tools/dat/README.md

 ### `tableschema_translations_mysql.sql`

 An SQL script for creating a MySQL table to hold the ORDS translations.
-Required by the ords_deepl* scripts.